Diffusion Models as Stochastic Quantization in Lattice Field Theory: Diffusion Models

 From the perspective of probability current conservation, the stochastic process we derived in the previous section intrinsically connects with flow-based models, which have recently been widely explored in current lattice calculations~\cite{Albergo:2021vyo,Zhou:2023pti}.
-In a flow-based model, one constructs a flow mapping to build a bijective transformation between the physical distribution, $p(\phi)$, and a prior distribution, e.g., $\mathbf{z}\sim \mathcal{N}(\mathbf{0},\mathbf{I})$.
-Although it is common to build the flow mapping in discrete steps, the transformation $f$ which follows,
+In a flow-based model, {one can construct a flow mapping with a neural network whose parameters are $\{\theta\}$, which represents a bijective transformation} between the physical distribution $p(\phi)$ and a prior distribution, e.g., $z\sim \mathcal{N}(\mathbf{0},\mathbf{I})$.
+Although it is common to build the flow mapping in discrete steps, {the transformation $\tilde{f}$ which follows,

-can also be designed in continuous steps.\footnote{In fact, if one enforces $\log p(\mathbf{z}) = \text{const.}$, the transformation becomes the \textit{trivializing} flow, see more details in Refs.~\cite{Luscher:2009eq,DelDebbio:2021qwf,Bacchio:2022vje,Albandea:2023wgd}.} It refers to the continuous normalizing flow~\cite{Gerdes:2022eve}, in which the parameterized mapping, $f_{\hat{\theta}}$, is the solution to a neural ODE for time $t\in [0,T]$,
+}can also be designed in continuous steps.\footnote{In fact, if one enforces $\log p(\mathbf{z}) = \text{const.}$, the transformation becomes the \textit{trivializing} flow, see more details in Refs.~\cite{Luscher:2009eq,DelDebbio:2021qwf,Bacchio:2022vje,Albandea:2023wgd}.} It refers to the continuous normalizing flow~\cite{Gerdes:2022eve}, in which the parameterized mapping, {$\tilde{f}_{\hat{\theta}}$, is the solution to a neural ODE for time $t\in [0,T]$,